 Frameless Or Semi-Frameless Shower Screens?

 One of the first things people ask about is how to decide between frameless versus semi-frameless glass shower screens.
 Here, it’s a matter of personal taste as well as budget.
-Frameless screens, while more expensive, offer the most minimalist look possible.
-They are the easiest to clean with virtually nowhere for mold or mildew to hide.
+Frameless shower screens, while more expensive, offer the most minimalist look possible.
+They are the easiest to clean with virtually nowhere for mould or mildew to hide.

 Sliding Or Hinged Shower Screen?

 Another choice to make is whether you want a sliding shower screen—usually for a wide-enclosure shower—or a more traditional hinged door, both of which are available in either frameless or semi-frameless.
 And while many showers are set back into the wall, the standalone shower is growing in popularity—complete with glass shower panels on three sides to create a glass shower “room” that’s unobtrusive and won’t take away from the feel of spaciousness in your bathroom.

 Like standalone shower screens, bath shower screens (or over-bath shower screens) are available in a wide variety of choices.
 Sliding screens are more common for baths than a hinged door if space is tight.
 But people are more creative than ever when it comes to bath shower screens: For instance, if it’s a combination bath/shower, we can avoid the door altogether, installing a partial screen that only covers the area where the shower head is, leaving the rest of the bath open.
 Still other glass applications in the bathroom include glass partitions for any space, such as a full- or half-wall between the toilet and bath, for instance.

 A final consideration—but among the most important—is the installation of your shower screen, bath shower screen or partition.
 You want it done right.
 Good installation should always result in a screen or panel that is airtight and always looks and feels securely in place.
 Our team is expertly trained in glass shower screens and other glass installations and will always make sure the job is done right.